| |

 Filter Drivers

 Filter drivers are used to manipulate the communication between soft and hardware.
-They are installed for instance by CD burning software (device class CDROM), by anti virus software (device classes DISK, CDROM and FLOPPY) or by virtualization software as VMware for making USB devices availlable in the virtual machines (device class USB).
+They are installed for instance by CD burning software (device class CDROM), backup software (device class DISK), by anti-virus software (device classes DISK, CDROM, FLOPPY and others) or by virtualization software as VMware for making USB and network devices availlable in the virtual machines (device class USB, NET).

-Especially after Windows updates some detail may have changed which make a filter driver fail.
+Also after Windows updates some detail may have changed which make a causing problems.

 The GUIDs mentioned above are:

-On a fresh installed Windows the only filter driver is under GUID_DEVCLASS_DISKDRIVE the value UpperFilters with "PartMgr".
+On a fresh installed Windows XP the only filter driver is under GUID_DEVCLASS_DISKDRIVE the value UpperFilters with "PartMgr" (plus Lowerfilters with "EhStorClass" since Vista).
 No others are there under the GUIDs mentioned above.

 Found filter drives can be explored under C:\Windows\System32\drivers to identify the software which has installed it.